linzjs/linz/docusaurus/docs/linz-defaults.md

 -   At init time.
 -   Any other time using the `linz.set` function.

-Read about the :ref:`options-object-reference` for more information about how to set the defaults at init time.
+Read about the [Options object](./getting-started-with-linz#options-object) for more information about how to set the defaults at init time.

 Alternatively, you can set a default using the `linz.set` function: